Nebraska teen honors late father in senior pictures

 AURORA, Neb.
 (WFLA) – A Nebraska high school senior is honoring her late father with her senior pictures.

-Julia Yllescas’s father died in 2008 after stepping on an IED in Afghanistan according to CBS affiliate KOLN.
+Julia Yllescas’s father died in 2008 after stepping on an IED in Afghanistan according to KOLN.

 Photographer Susanne Beckmann, of Snapshots by Suz is a military wife herself and wanted to do something special for Julia’s senior pictures.